cloudcr0w/serverless-project/SECURITY.md

 ## 🔐 Reporting a Vulnerability

-If you find a security issue, please open a GitHub issue or contact the maintainer directly.
+If you find a security issue, please open a GitHub issue or contact to me.

 ## 🔒 Practices